 Director of Human Rights Practice, Pozen Family Center for Human Rights

 Kim writes, teaches, and organizes around access to education for people who are incarcerated, capital punishment, police torture, and the prison system.
-Kim teaches at a maximum-security prison and leads the Prison Neighborhood Arts Project’s community building efforts connecting scholars, teaching artists and community leaders with incarcerated students.
+Kim teaches at a maximum-security prison and leads the Prison + Neighborhood Arts Project’s community building efforts connecting scholars, teaching artists, and community leaders with incarcerated students.
 Kim is a cofounder of the Chicago Torture Justice Memorials (CTJM), the group that initiated historic reparations legislation passed by the Chicago City Council in May 2015 for survivors tortured by Chicago Police Commander Jon Burge’s torture ring.
 She was a leader in the movement to end capital punishment in Illinois and nationwide and worked closely with the Death Row 10, a group of African American men who were tortured by Jon Burge’s forces and sentenced to death.
-Kim was instrumental in advocating for the successful blanket commutations of Illinois’ 167 death sentences in 2003.
+Kim was instrumental in advocating for the successful blanket commutations of Illinois’s 167 death sentences in 2003.

-Kim is coeditor of The Long Term: Resisting Life Sentences, Working Toward Freedom (with Erica Meiners, Audrey Petty, Jill Petty, Beth Richie, Sarah Ross, Haymarket Books, September 2018).
+Kim is coeditor of The Long Term: Resisting Life Sentences, Working Toward Freedom (with Erica Meiners, Audrey Petty, Jill Petty, Beth Richie, and Sarah Ross; Haymarket Books, 2018).
 Kim was a 2016 Soros Justice Fellow and is coauthoring a book about the Chicago police torture cases (with Joey Mogul, Beacon Press).
-She was previously the Editor of Praxis Center, an online resource and blog hosted by the Arcus Center for Social Justice Leadership at Kalamazoo College.
+She was previously the editor of Praxis Center, an online resource and blog hosted by the Arcus Center for Social Justice Leadership at Kalamazoo College.
 She was also a lecturer with the Gender and Women’s Studies Program and Social Justice Initiative at the University of Illinois at Chicago.
 Prior to that, she served as the Director of The Public Square, a program of Illinois Humanities that created radically democratic spaces for public conversations about pressing contemporary issues.

 Alice Kim received her B.A. at Northwestern University and her M.F.A. in Writing at Bennington College.